brenmathew/Fraud_Detection/README.md

 # Fraud Detection
-This project is aimed at developing a fraud detection system using machine learning techniques.
-It provides a set of tools and algorithms to identify and flag fraudulent activities based on a given dataset.
+This project analyzes and models large datasets to develop algorithms that can identify fraudulent activities, helping businesses mitigate financial risks It provides a set of tools and algorithms to identify and flag fraudulent activities based on a given dataset.

 # Overview